There are several key tax forms that you need to be aware of as a nonresident in the U.S.

 Who needs to fill out Form 8233?

-Most nonresident aliens, whether you are an F1 student or camp counselor on a J1 visa, who live and work within the United States will be subject to federal income tax on their income from US sources.
+Most nonresident aliens, whether you are an F1 student or camp counselor on a J1 visa, who live and work within the United States, will be subject to federal income tax on their income from U.S. sources.

 This is where Form 8233 comes in.

-Completing Form 8233 will allow you to avail of any income tax treaties that your home country has agreed with the US on your income from personal services (wages and other compensations for services performed).
+Completing Form 8233 will allow you to avail of any income tax treaties that your home country has agreed with the U.S. on your income from personal services (wages and other compensations for services performed).

-To claim the benefits of any of tax treaty for personal service income (dependent or independent), you’ll need to complete Form 8233 and send it to your employer.
+To claim the benefits of any tax treaty for personal service income (dependent or independent), you’ll need to complete Form 8233 and send it to your employer.

 The employer should then determine whether you are eligible for either a partial or total exemption from withholding tax under this treaty.